wna-se/ArtierThanThou/Presentation.md

 * You will explore your surroundings from the most relevant pieces
 * You set the rules for rankings as you go (in a friendly dialogue)

-## What’s your state of mind?
+## State of mind – Who are you and what are you up to right now?
 You could be starting from an exhibition or your own collection or Google search?
 Pulling facts to pinpoint a position

 * Adapting to direct your attention to what you would find most interesting
 * Data: Helpful questions

-## In what direction do you want to go?
-Moving by clicking a curious example
+## Summarized view and direction – In which direction would you like to continue?

 * Reduce the number of choices by grouping objects and representing them by the most intresting/useful in each group
 * Procees in the direction that looks most interesting and discover more items in that direction